How to pay

-Please also ensure that you apply for the correct amount.
-We will invoice you directly for the difference between the loan amount applied for and the final tuition fee due to Imperial.
+Please also ensure that you apply for the current amount.
+We will invoice you directly for the different between the loan amount applied for and the final tuition fee due to Imperial.

-If you believe that you are being funded by the SLC but receive a tuition fee invoice, please check that you have received a confirmation of your loan.
+If you believe that you are being funded by the SLC but receive a tuition fee invoice, please check that you have received confirmation of your loan.
 Once you have this confirmation, please forward a copy to the Tuition Fees team and we will cancel your invoice once receiving confirmation.

 Master's and Doctoral students

 If you receive a Master's or Doctoral loan from the UK government, it will be paid directly to you via the Student Loans Company.

 It may be used towards your tuition fees or in support of maintenance costs.

 As this loan is paid directly to you, we do not regard it as sponsorship.
 You should therefore declare that you are self-funding when you register.